RECORD STORE TALES MkII: Getting More Tale

 #395: Dutch Boy

 As kids in the 1980s growing up in Kitchener, we would buy our music anywhere we could find it.
 A lot of mine came from the mall: stores like Zellers and A&A Records.
 Other places to find music included Hi-Way Market on Weber Street.
-That place was incredible.
+That store was incredible!
 They had the largest toy section I’d ever seen, and every Christmas a professional Lego builder would put together a giant display.
 None of these places exist anymore.

 My friend Bob used to go there frequently.
 I used to think it was because he was Dutch, but it probably had more to do with the fact that one of the Kitchener stores was within biking distance.